wondersalmon/bash-wonders/bingwall/Readme.md

 ## Tuning

-There are 2 variables in the script that can be changed:
+There are some variables in the script that can be changed:

 - `IMAGE_PATH`: where to save the wallpaper
 - `MONITOR`: a string indicating the monitor